StreisandEffect/streisand/README.md

 4. Once login information and API keys are entered, Streisand will begin spinning up a new remote server.
 5. Wait for the setup to complete (this usually takes around ten minutes) and look for the corresponding files in the 'generated-docs' folder in the Streisand repository directory.
 The HTML file will explain how to connect to the Gateway over SSL, or via the Tor hidden service.
 All instructions, files, mirrored clients, and keys for the new server can then be found on the Gateway.
 You are all done!

+### Role isolation ###

+By default all services are enabled.
+If you want to select which services are installed you can use the following CLI options:

+Enabling one service:

+          --enable-{provider}

+Disabling one service:

+          --disable-{provider}

+Only enable one service:

+          --{provider}-only

+Disable all services:

+          --disable-all

+Combined example:

+          ./streisand --disable-all --enable-shadosocks --enable-wireguard

 ### Running Streisand on Other Providers ###

 You can also run Streisand on any number of new Ubuntu 16.04 servers.
 Dedicated hardware?
 Great!
 Esoteric cloud provider?
 Awesome!
 To do this, simply edit the `inventory` file and uncomment the final two lines.
 Replace the sample IP with the address (or addresses) of the servers you wish to configure.
 Make sure you read through all of the documentation in the `inventory` file and update the `ansible.cfg` file if necessary.
 Then run the Streisand playbook directly: